All the incredible hotels confirmed for The Red Sea

 Six Senses Southern Dunes

-Opening in the first half of 2023 is Six Senses Southern Dunes, the first hotel to welcome guests to The Red Sea.
+Six Senses Southern Dunes will be the first hotel to welcome guests to The Red Sea, slated to open from October.
 One of only two hotels opening on an inland site at The Red Sea, this landmark resort is nestled within desert mountains and narrow wadis.
 The 76-room resort is split between 36 guest rooms in the main building, and a collection of 40 villas ranging in size from one to four bedrooms are dotted strategically across the peaks to offer panoramic views of the breathtaking natural landscape.
 Everything will centre around the Oasis, where the hotel reception, lobby, community lounges, and meeting spaces are located.
 It will also house the hotel’s signature Earth Lab is, an ecology area showcasing their sustainability efforts to reduce consumption, produce locally, and support communities and ecosystems.

 Nujuma, a Ritz-Carlton Reserve